-As Accounting Officer, the Head Teacher has responsibility for ensuring that the academy trust delivers good value in the use of public resources.
-The Accounting Officer understands that value for money refers to the educational and wider societal outcomes achieved in return for the taxpayer resources received.
+As Accounting Officer, the Head Teacher has responsibility for ensuring that the academy trust delivers good value in use of public resources.
+The Accounting Officer understands that value for money refers to the educational and wider societal outcomes achieved in return for the taxpayer's resources received.

-The Accounting Officer considers how the academy trust's use of its resources has provided good value for money during each academic year, and reports to the Board of Governors where value for money can be improved, including the use of benchmarking data where appropriate.
-The Accounting Officer for the academy trust has delivered improved value for money during the year by:
+The Accounting Officer considers how the academy trust's use of its resources has provided good value for money during each academic year, and reports to the Board of Governors where value for money can be improved.
+The academy trust uses benchmarking data to compare spending with other similar schools, it applied for CIF funding to update the boilers in both academies and has used a tender process to obtain competitive prices for other major works happening within the academy trust.
+The academy trust reviews contracts regularly.